2,458 texts in Legends of the Jews (Ginzberg)

 Forget polls and focus groups.
 In ancient Israel, sometimes the answer came from… a breastplate.
 Specifically, the breastplate of the Kohen Gadol, the High Priest.
 This wasn't just...

 Forget Google; they had something far more intriguing: the Urim and Tummim.
-Now, the Urim (אוּרִים) and Tummim (תּוּמִים) – let’s unpack that.
-These weren't your average divination...
+The Urim (אוּרִים) and Tummim (תּוּמִים) – These weren't your average divination tools.
+The name itself ...

 It goes way back.
 Imagine Moses, just after the giving of the Torah, gathering the entire Israelite nation.
 It wasn't just the elders or the leaders this time.
 Everyone.
 Why?
 Becau...

-We often hear about Moses, the leader, the lawgiver.
+The familiar telling remembers Moses, the leader, the lawgiver.
 But what about the unsung heroes, the ones whose eagerness and devotion actually brought the whole thing to life?
-The story goe...
+We...

 After all the materials were gathered, ready for this incredible, portable sanctuary to be built, Bezalel didn't just get to work; he dove in, soul first.
 And that's what the Torah...

-According to Legends of the Jews, everything was actually finished in the month of Kislev—that’s around November/December on our calendar.
-They were ready to go, eager to erect thi...
+Everything was actually finished in the month of Kislev, that’s around November/December on our calendar.
+They were ready to go, eager to erect this physical manifestation of God's...

 Seems like a pretty sacred task.
 Well, not everyone saw it that way.
 Ginzberg, in his monumental work, Legends of the Jews, tells us that even as Moses was leading this incredible ...